Dev8683/pvsneslibwiki/Roadmap.md

 - add new check on variable PVSNESLIB_DEBUG to provide detailed informations during the build process to assist users when they begin to use the library.
 For example: if you use setmode with mode7, display an error saying to use setmode7 function instead.
 It is a kind of assert which could be managed in asm with .FAIL directive.
 By default, the library could be built without this variable and it will not decrease performances
 - Add mouse driver compatibility
 - Add superscope compatibility
+- Add all needed extensions for C/C++ and vscode (like Intellisense, etc ...) in wiki part of vscode template